GaloisInc/SEEC/README.md

 SEEC is written in [Rosette](https://docs.racket-lang.org/rosette-guide/index.html), a dialogue of Racket.
 To install locally, navigate to the `seec` directory and invoke `raco pkg install`.

+SEEC has been tested with Racket 7.5 and 7.7.

 Additional documentation regarding how to use the framework is located in the `doc/` directory, and examples can be found in the `examples/` directory.

 # Case studies

-The five main case studies in this report are in the following directories:
+Five main case studies in this report are in the following directories:

 * `examples/list`
 * `examples/set`